 The Sony Headphones Connect app is great for audio tinkerers as it provides a custom EQ module where you can make granular adjustments to the sound profile.
 For a faster approach, you can choose from a handful of presets too.
 You can also use the app to remap the onboard controls, adjust ambient sound levels, prioritize sound quality or connection stability, and more.

 In order to enable Sony 360 Reality Audio, Sony’s object-based audio standard, you need to let Sony analyze your ears from the Headphones Connect app.
 You can then enable 360 Reality Audio, which is limited to just a handful of music streaming services (Tidal, Deezer, and Nugs.net).
 Sony’s 360 Reality Audio is more useful to those who listen to music more often than they watch movies, whereas Samsung’s 360 audio solution is better for movie buffs.

 Both noise cancelling earbuds have good battery life

-The Sony WF-1000XM3 last 4 hours, 46 minutes on a single charge with ANC enabled, a whole two minute less than the Galaxy Buds Pro’s recorded 4 hours, 48 minutes of playtime with ANC enabled.
+The Sony WF-1000XM3 lasts 4 hours, 46 minutes on a single charge with ANC enabled, a whole two minutes less than the Galaxy Buds Pro’s recorded 4 hours, 48 minutes of playtime with ANC enabled.
 Both cases can fast charge their respective earbuds, with Sony just 10 minutes of charge provides 90 minutes of playtime.
 When you place the Galaxy Buds Pro in the jewelry box case for 10 minutes, you get 85 minutes of playtime.

 Related: How we test